nileio/node-red-contrib-graphql-server/README.md

 - I also included another more advanced example which uses a sqlite version of the [chinook database](https://github.com/lerocha/chinook-database)
   The database is located in the example folder of the node.
 The example flow is a more advanced example using Pagination.

+# Thanks

+If you using the node or if you like it, at least hit the Star button or leave a comment.